StevenLimCA/ezShareDownloader/README.md

 Special thanks go to Steven Chui for his valuable contributions to the code and project.
 Steven Chui's expertise and dedication significantly enhanced the functionality and efficiency of the solution.
 His insights and efforts were instrumental in overcoming challenges and improving the overall performance of the project.

-We extend our sincere gratitude to Steven Chui for his commitment, collaboration, and invaluable contributions.
+I extend my sincere gratitude to Steven Chui for his commitment, collaboration, and invaluable contributions.
 His dedication and expertise have been instrumental in making this project a success.